phaiecobyte/phaiecobyte/README.md

 Here are some of my favorite projects:

 1. **Digital Bank Api (deploy soon)
-   Ditital bank api build follow microservic using spring boot
+   Ditital bank api build follow microservice using spring boot
    - Features
      - Customer Service
        customer can register and manage their profile